-We include the reactions from Table \ref{table} into \textsc{Stand} each in turn, in order to separately test the proposed reaction pathways to DMS and DMDS formation \citep{Reed2024, Hu2025}.
-The termolecular reactions in the final step of DMS or DMDS formation do not have measured or computed reaction rate data, and we here prescribe rough upper limits on their reaction rates close to the theoretical collisional limit, in order to test the intermediate reaction pathways, in particular the catalytic H-abstraction reaction proposed by \citet{Hu2025}.
+We include the reactions from Table \ref{table} into \textsc{Stand2024} each in turn, in order to separately test the proposed reaction pathways to DMS and DMDS formation \citep{Reed2024, Hu2025}.
+The termolecular reactions in the final step of DMS or DMDS formation (Table 1, R21 and R22) do not have measured or computed reaction rate data.
+We here prescribe rough upper limits on their reaction rates close to the theoretical collisional limit, in order to test the intermediate reaction pathways.
+Decreasing the rates of reactions R21 and R22 also decreases the efficiency of DMS and DMDS formation, and future work should be carried out to estimate the reaction rates of these steps in the reaction network.
+For the purposes of this study, we keep these reaction rate constants fixed in order to explore the kinetics of the intermediate pathways that have estimated reaction rate data, in particular the catalytic H-abstraction reaction proposed by \citet{Hu2025} (Table 1, R20).
 After incorporating and testing the networks, we find that the net reaction pathways leading to DMS and DMDS formation in the \textsc{Stand} network have minor differences to the proposed pathways described in Section \ref{sec:Intro}.
 We list below the two pathways, which we now refer to as pathway A (following \citet{Reed2024}) and pathway B (following \citet{Hu2025}):

 The final reaction network of important contributing reactions is shown in Figure \ref{fig:network}.
-Our primary difference in pathways A and B compared to \citet{Reed2024} and \citet{Hu2025} is that methyl radicals (\ce{CH3}) are produced thermochemically when hydrocarbons of varying lengths (\ce{C_xH_y}) react with methane (\ce{CH4}), whereas \citet{Reed2024} and \citet{Hu2025} proposed that methyl radicals are produced mostly from photochemistry.
-We test the efficiency of DMS and DMDS formation by pathway A after including the relevant reactions for this pathway and before including the reactions for pathway B. We contrast this to results with the full network, including reactions for both pathways A and B, in which pathway B dominates.
+We now proceed by testing the efficiency of DMS and DMDS formation by pathway A compared to pathway B. We test pathway A after including the relevant reactions for this pathway and before including the reactions for pathway B. We contrast this to results with the full network, including reactions for both pathways A and B, in which pathway B dominates.